inflearn logo

 8. [Appendix] Interview Practice

-• Review the main concepts once more in a Q&A format
+• Review the key concepts once more in a Q&A format.

 1⃣Understanding the Overall Network Structure Through Flow

-• Conceptual organization by layer according to the OSI 7 layers
+• Organizing concepts by layer according to the OSI 7-layer model

-• Learning focused on the actual flow of data moving from client to server
+• Learn based on the actual flow of data moving from the client to the server.

-• Understanding when key concepts like LAN/WAN, DNS, HTTP, TCP, IP, NAT appear
+• Understand when key concepts such as LAN/WAN, DNS, HTTP, TCP, IP, and NAT appear.

-2⃣Breaking down unfamiliar network terminology easily with intuitive diagrams
+2⃣Explaining unfamiliar network terms easily with intuitive diagrams

-• It helps you easily understand and remember complex and unfamiliar network terminology for a long time through intuitive diagrams and visual materials rather than simple memorization.
+• It helps you easily understand and remember complex and unfamiliar network terms for a long time through intuitive diagrams and visual materials, rather than simple memorization.

-• You can clearly understand the core principles of concepts such as TCP 3-way handshake, 4-way handshake, NAT operation method, and TLS handshake through diagrams.
+• You can clearly grasp the core principles of concepts such as the TCP 3-way handshake, 4-way handshake, NAT operation, and TLS handshake through diagrams.

 TCP 3-way handshake process